-International Business Institute (Multiple European Sites).
+International Business Institute (Multiple European Sites, India and China).
 The International Business Institute facilitates the integration of academic study with an international field experience, giving students an opportunity to develop a global perspective of business.
-Austria, the Czech Republic, England, Finland, France, Germany, Lithuania, the Netherlands, Russia, Sweden, and Switzerland are the classroom settings for students who participate in the ten-week Institute.
-Students will experience the history and culture of Europe, while studying international business, global marketing, and international business strategies.
+Thirteen countries (Lithuania, Russia, The European Union, India and China) are the classroom settings for students who participate in the ten-week Institute.
+Students will experience the history and culture of Europe and Asia, while studying international business, global marketing, and international business strategies.